cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 int num_thread_cols = threads_per_row;
 ```

 For `kBlockKSmem=64`, each row is 64 halfs or 8 128-bit loads, so 8 threads per row.
 With 128 threads, we cover $128/8=16$ rows per tile.
 The stride is simple: the column stride should move by static `_1{}` for the next 128-bit load.
-The row stride should move by the entire `num_thread_cols` chunk to the next row.
+The row stride should move by the entire `num_thread_cols` chunk to reach the next row.
 Hence, our `Tiled_Copy` is:

 ```cpp
 // Since these are constexpr, we use statics!